 First dates can be risky business.
 A Molotov cocktail of both uncertainty and promise, evaluating the potential of a relationship upon a single encounter might feel exciting or mind-boggling, depending on one’s perspective.
-We decided to let a few men weigh in on the best and worst moves they’ve encountered via meet-cute.
-Keep scrolling to find out what they had to say about charming your way through your first night out.
+We decided to let a few men weigh in on the best and worst moves they’ve encountered on a first date.

 “Live dangerously.
-Throw your phone in airplane mode.” — Tyler, 26
+Throw your phone into airplane mode.” — Tyler, 26

 “On my first date with my fiancée, I went to the bathroom halfway through our dinner.
 When I returned, my date was sitting at the table.
 Doing what?
 Well, just looking around.
 It shows confidence.
 It’s sexy.
 I told her so on the spot.” — Reid, 35